 It ranges in length from 5 - 170 mm.
 The ventral surface is cream coloured and the dorsal surface is dark brown with a cream margin, however very young flatworms are pale-coloured and darken as they age.
 Their habitat is the soil under stones and other surfaces.
 The egg capsule is 8 mm long and shiny red to black.
 Each capsule contains several young.

 In the U. K. this is an invasive species which lives entirely on earthworms.
 Its predation on earthworms leads to soil degradation, and it has few predators in the U. K. It was first recorded here in 1963 in Belfast, and it is believed to have arrived and spread in pot plants.

-Polystomum sp. (left) is a parasite of tadpoles and frogs.
+Polystomum sp. (above) is a parasite of tadpoles and frogs.
 Note the suckers at either end of its body.

-Polyclads, on the right and in the drawing at the top of the page, have a forward facing mouth and their intestine branches more.
+Polyclads, below and in the drawing at the top of the page, have a forward facing mouth and their intestine branches more.
 They are mainly marine.